BlueAndi/vscp-framework/examples/arm/frdm-k64f/README.md

 * Back to the MCUXpresso IDE.
 ** Set board folder as source folder in project properties -> C/C++ General -> Paths and Symbols -> Source Location ** Adapt the source/vscp_frdm_k64f.c to your needs.

+##Initialization of the VSCP framework
+Adapt the main.c to initialize the VSCP framework by calling vscp_core_init().

+##Processing of the VSCP framework
+The processing is done by calling vscp_core_process() in a constant cyclic period of 100 ms.
+That means a timer is needed with a 1 ms tick.

+The PIT (Periodic Interrupt Timer) driver supports operating the module as a time counter.